The physical acceptability conditions and the strategies to obtain anisotropic compact objects: Anisotropy and physical acceptability

 We also find various acceptable configurations with different $\rho_c$, ranging from almost homogeneous density profiles, i.e. $\varkappa \approx 0.8$, to others with vanishing density at the configuration boundary where $\varkappa \approx 0.0$.
 Assuming a simple density (\ref{densityprofile}), the observed radius for PSR J0740+6620 can be described by acceptable isotropic matter configurations and several anisotropic approaches.
 Models with the highest $\varkappa$ correspond only to anisotropic configurations within $\Delta_{GF}$ strategy.

-The same results emerge from figure \ref{Radios208}.
-All possible radii in the range $11.6~km~\leq~R~\leq~13.1~km$ agree with several NICER-acceptable models within the selected parameter space, fulfilling all physically acceptable conditions.
-The NICER acceptable region overlaps more yellow models in $\Delta_{PG}$ and $\Delta_{QL}$ plots than in other anisotropic strategies.
-The red arrows indicate the possible values for the central density, $0.7 \times 10^{15}~{\rm g/cm}^3 \leq \rho_c \leq 1.3 \times 10^{15}~{\rm g/cm}^3$, and the corresponding values of $\varkappa$ consistent with the assumed density profile (\ref{densityprofile}).
+Figure \ref{Radios208} provides a visual representation of the results detailed in Table \ref{tab:CandN}.
+All possible radii $11.6~{\rm km}~\leq~R~\leq~13.1~{\rm km}$ harmonise with various NICER-acceptable models.
+The red arrows denote workable values for the central density, ranging from $0.7~\times~10^{15}~{\rm g/cm}^3$ to $1.3~\times~10^{15}~{\rm g/cm}^3$, coupled with their corresponding $\varkappa$ values that align with the assumed density profile (\ref{densityprofile}).

+In both the $\Delta_{GF}$ and $\Delta_{QL}$ anisotropy strategies, the NICER acceptable region encompasses more yellow models compared to other anisotropic approaches.
+Specifically, there are ten NICER models for $\Delta_{GF}$ with $C_{GF}=0.225$ and nine for $\Delta_{QL}$ with $C_{QL}=0.910$.
+However, if we consider the whole range of possible values for the anisotropy parameter $C$, the total number of NICER models reaches approximately $N_{NICER-Total-QL} \approx 11.775$ for the $\Delta_{QL}$ strategy (see Table~\ref{tab:CandN}).